A Charlie Brown Christmas: Stage adaptation

 In 2013, Tams-Witmark Music Library, Inc. began licensing an official stage version of the television special authorized by the Schulz family and Lee Mendelson.
 The stage version follows the television special but includes an optional sing-along section of Christmas songs at the end.
 It includes all of Vince Guaraldi's music from the television special and the television script is adapted for the stage by Eric Schaeffer.
 It has been performed at hundreds of schools, churches and community theatres.

-Tree (The Charlie Brown Christmas Tree)
+The Charlie Brown Christmas Tree

-The popularity of the special practically eliminated the popularity of the aluminum Christmas tree, which was a fad from 1958 to 1965, when the special portrayed it negatively.
-By 1967, just two years after the special first aired, they were no longer being regularly manufactured.
+Charlie Brown's insistence on purchasing a real tree and disparagement of the aluminum Christmas tree practically eliminated the popularity of the aluminum tree, which was a fad at the time of the special.
+By 1967, they were no longer being regularly manufactured, to the point that most modern viewers of the special are unfamiliar with this type of artificial tree.
+On the contrary, artificial models of Charlie Brown's "poor tree" are offered by various retailers and have become synonymous with minimalist Christmas decorating.

-The "Charlie Brown Christmas Tree" has been used to comedic effect with people familiar with the special and has become synonymous with poorly executed or minimalist Christmas decorating.
-A model of the tree is offered by various retailers.